TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 Everyone thinks, but not everyone thinks correctly.

-The above image is from a fun experiment -- the artist [Miles](https://www.reddit.com/r/pics/comments/5j0eyq/two_self_portraits_i_drew_from_a_mirror_10_years/) went back at age 23 to redraw his self-portrait from when he was 13.
+The above image is from a fun experiment.
+The artist [Miles](https://www.reddit.com/r/pics/comments/5j0eyq/two_self_portraits_i_drew_from_a_mirror_10_years/) went back at age 23 to redraw his self-portrait from when he was 13.
 You might notice a difference between the two.
 The comparison of _a person who understands logic vs. someone who doesn't_ can be just as drastic.

 Logic is the process of placing thoughts in order.
 There are many ways to see logic in action.